-Students already possessing a bachelor's degree may pursue a second bachelor's degree in any of the following four-degree programs at AUK: Bachelor of Arts, Bachelor of Business Administration, Bachelor of Engineering, or Bachelor of Science.
+Students in possession of a bachelor's degree may pursue a second bachelor's degree, as long as they meet all AUK undergraduate admissions requirements for the semester of intended admissions.
+Students must submit all appropriate application materials and supporting documents to the Office of Admissions.
 Requirements for completing a second bachelor's degree are as follows: